karanpratapsingh/digital-card/README.md

 # Digital Card

-Personal card in the terminal!
+My personal digital card in the terminal!

-_Inspired from [bitandbang](https://github.com/bnb/bitandbang) by Tierney Cyren._
+_All credit goes to [bitandbang](https://github.com/bnb/bitandbang) by Tierney Cyren._

 ## Setup